Differential graded algebras for trivalent plane graphs and their representations: Introduction

 The \textbf{stabilization} of a semi-free dg-algebra $(A_S,\partial)$ is the semi-free dg-algebra $(A_{S^+},\partial^+)$, where $S^+ = S \sqcup \{x,y\}$ with $\deg(y) = \deg(x)+1$, $\partial^+$ matching $\partial$ on $S$, and

 The natural inclusion $A_{S} \hookrightarrow A_{S^+}$ is a dg-homomorphism, called the \textbf{stabilization (dg-homomorphism)}.
-Conversely, $A_S$ is called the \textbf{destabilization} of $A_S$ (with respect to $x,y \in S$), and the dg-homomorphism $A_{S^+} \rightarrow A_{S}$ which kills $x$ and $y$ but preserves the other generators and elements of $R$ is called the \textbf{destabilization (dg-homomorphism)}.
+Conversely, $A_S$ is called the \textbf{destabilization} of $A_{S^+}$ (with respect to $x,y \in S$), and the dg-homomorphism $A_{S^+} \rightarrow A_{S}$ which kills $x$ and $y$ but preserves the other generators and elements of $R$ is called the \textbf{destabilization (dg-homomorphism)}.

 A \textbf{stable regenerative tame dg-homomorphism} is a composition of stabilizations, destabilizations, regenerations, and elementary dg-automorphisms.
-Any of the adjectives stable, regenerative, or tame may be removed one at a time if there are no stabilizations or destabilizations, no regenerations, and no tame dg-homomorphisms.
-We may similarly include the adverb `simply' in front of regenerative, or replace the word dg-homomorphism with dg-automorphism, where appropriate. \end{defn}
+Any of the adjectives stable, regenerative, or tame may be removed one at a time if there are no stabilizations or destabilizations, no regenerations, or no tame dg-homomorphisms.
+We may similarly replace the word dg-homomorphism with dg-automorphism, where appropriate. \end{defn}

 It is a fact that every stable regenerative tame dg-homomorphism is a quasi-isomorphism, as is proved in Proposition \ref{prop:dg-homomorphism_is_quasi-isomorphism}.